evert/evert.github.com/_posts/2019/2019-01-03-a-look-back-at-sf.md

   <figcaption>Grafiti on the street in Mission District</figcaption>
 </figure>

-Personally I can emphasize with the sentiment.
+Personally I can emphathize with the sentiment.
 Even though I don't think that 20-something programmers in Google buses are personally responsible for the disparity, but the brandless tinted Google buses are a powerful symbol for new class system.